 PGCert Advanced Studies in Academic Practice (2009)

-Colin serves as specialist adviser to the Parliamentary Committee on the Draft Voting Eligibility (Prisoners) Bill.
+Colin served as specialist adviser to the Parliamentary Committee on the Draft Voting Eligibility (Prisoners) Bill in 2013.

-Colin co-convenes the SLS Civil Liberties Subject Section with Alex Williams (Durham) and Kirsty Hughes (Cambridge).
+Colin co-convenes (2012-Present) the SLS Civil Liberties Subject Section with Alex Williams (Durham) and Kirsty Hughes (Cambridge).

 Colin served as Director of Newcastle Human Rights Research Group from 2009-2011.